 NEET 2020 is a national level medical entrance exam.
 It will be conducted for MBBS/BDS admission in all MCI/DCI approved colleges in India.
-NTA is expected to conduct NEET 2020, taking over the responsibility of organizing medical entrance exam from CBSE.
-With NTA coming into the picture, many things are likely to change in NEET 2020 such as mode of exam, its frequency.
+NTA will conduct NEET 2020, taking over the responsibility of organizing medical entrance exam from CBSE.
+With NTA coming into the picture, many things have changed in NEET 2020 such as mode of exam, its frequency.
 However, for those who are in class 11 or 12, their focus at the moment should be exam preparation.

-National Testing Agency (NTA) is looked forward to conduct NEET 2020 on May 3.
-The date of exam is expected to be May 3, 2020, because it is the first Sunday in May.
-Usually, the National Eligibility cum Entrance Test (UG) is held on the first Sunday in the month of May only every year.
+National Testing Agency (NTA) will conduct NEET 2020 in Feb and May.
+The dates of exam are expected to be in first-second week of Feb 2020 and second – third week of May 2020.
+First time NTA NEET, National Eligibility cum Entrance Test (UG) was held from 03-17 Feb and 12-26 May.
 Please note though, NTA may change the exam schedule in tune with changes expected in NTA NEET.

 |NEET 2020||Important Dates (expected)|